Dr Amy Kirby

 Biography

-Dr Amy Kirby is a Lecturer in the Department of Criminology and is based at the Institute for Crime and Justice Policy Research (ICPR).
+Dr Amy Kirby is a Lecturer in Criminology and is based at the Institute for Crime and Justice Policy Research (ICPR).

 Amy completed a BA in Criminology at Lancaster University and an MA in Criminology and Criminal Justice at King's College London.
 She was awarded a PhD from the University of Surrey in 2019 for her study of lay participants’ perceptions of the legitimacy of the criminal courts, funded by the Economic and Social Research Council (ESRC).

-Amy has over a decade’s experience of conducting academic and policy-oriented research at ICPR.
+Amy has 15 years' experience of conducting academic and policy-oriented research at ICPR.
 She has worked on projects focusing on lay participation, the criminal courts, youth justice and sentencing.
-This includes a 20-month ESRC-funded study of victims', witnesses' and defendants' experiences of the Crown Court and a study of the meaning of participation in courts and tribunals, also funded by the Nuffield Foundation.
+This includes a 20-month ESRC-funded study of victims', witnesses' and defendants' experiences of the Crown Court and a study of the meaning of participation in courts and tribunals, funded by the Nuffield Foundation.
 She is currently co-investigator on a Nuffield funded study of Lived Experiences of the Law in collaboration with ICPR and Revolving Doors.

 Highlights

 Recent public engagement event: Panelist, Court Trial Process, The London Victim’s Commissioner Victims Summit.
-Chaired by Victoria Derbyshire.
+Chaired by Victoria Derbyshire, 10th March 2023.

 Web profiles